Generic user registration for the Pyramid web framework

 We are going to use this build server: http://travis-ci.org/#!/nandoflorestan/pluserable

-pluserable is a fork of horus, a project started by John Anderson: https://github.com/eventray/horus
+pluserable started as a fork of horus by John Anderson: https://github.com/eventray/horus

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.